dxatscale/sfpowerscripts/README.md

 sfpowerscripts initially began life in the form of an [Azure Pipelines Extension](https://marketplace.visualstudio.com/items?itemName=AzlamSalam.sfpowerscripts) available through the [Visual Studio Marketplace](https://marketplace.visualstudio.com/) wrote by Azlam Abdulsalam as a personal project.

 The project was then migrated to [Accenture Open Source Program](https://accenture.github.io/) and a key component of Accenture DX@Scale initiative, a set of opinionated tool and practices for Enterprise Salesforce Development.
-The project is currently being expanded to support other Continuous Build Platforms utilizing a sfdx-plugin.
+The project was then revamped as a build system delivered as a CLI plugin

 ## Maintainers